fegastal/42SP-Labs-Notes/README.md

 ## Tools used

-The technologies I used throughout the execution of the project were Visual Studio Code for code development, Github for code versioning, Discord for community contact and a very important tool for the development of the code flow was Mic. :) I use it for project defense in evaluations as well, so I feel very comfortable in the environment.
+The technologies I used throughout the execution of the project were [Visual Studio Code](https://code.visualstudio.com/) for code development, [Github](https://github.com/) for code versioning, [Discord](https://discord.com/) for community contact and a very important tool for the development of the code flow was [Miro](https://miro.com/). :) I use it for project defense in evaluations as well, so I feel very comfortable in the environment.

-I really like to use flows, post-it notes and I have a notebook full of information about the subjects discussed here. 🔮
+I really like to use flows, post-it notes and I have a notebook full of information about the subjects discussed here. 🔮 If you click on the links to the [Minitalk](https://github.com/fegastal/42SP-Labs-Notes/blob/main/documents/Minitalk_fgastal-.pdf) and [Push Swap](https://miro.com/app/board/uXjVPG5JxXA=/?share_link_id=610858182881) projects, for example, you can see that it's a standard around here :) I really like schematics, planning and color in the development process.

 ---